httpie/cli/README.rst

 You can also configure proxies by environment variables ``HTTP_PROXY`` and ``HTTPS_PROXY``, and the underlying Requests library will pick them up as well.
-If you want disable proxies configured through the environment variables for certain hosts, you can specify them in ``NO_PROXY``.
+If you want to disable proxies configured through the environment variables for certain hosts, you can specify them in ``NO_PROXY``.

 In your ``~/.bash_profile``: